smtilson/pp5-ml-dashboard/README.md

 8. Go to the "Deploy" tab.
 Scroll down to "Deployment method" and select "GitHub".
 Search for your repository that you copied/cloned in step 1 above.
 Click "Connect" once you have found it.
 Scroll down to "Manual deploy" and click "Deploy Branch".
 Once the build is complete, click "View" to be taken to your deployed app.
 You may wish to select automatic deployment.

 ## Testing

+### Responsiveness and Accessibility
+As the front end of this project is done completely with streamlit, responsiveness was out of oour control as was accessibility, and so we did not address these issues.

 ### Manual Testing